Carlock1609/PDXCodeGuild/Django/notes.md

 # VIEWS RECIEVES URL'S PICKED FUNCTION AND FIRES RESPONSE HTML TO BROWSER

 # FROM .
 IMPORT VIEWS GETS THE PATH TO LOCAL VIEWS.py FILE

+# DEPENDENCIES in migrations is tables that depend on other table data-- list will empty if the model does not use other DB for their data